Skip to main content

 In-Candidacy

 Each student in PhD candidacy is to receive an annual substantive progress review.
 At least three members of the student’s doctoral dissertation committee are to participate in the review.
 The review should cover the student’s progress to date, recommended modifications to the dissertation’s scope or methodology, and timetable for completion.
 The doctoral committee chair shall write up the results of the review and discuss them with the student.
-All members of the doctoral committee participating in the review (at least 3 including the Chair), the student, the UCSD and SDSU directors and the Program Chair at UCSD are to complete the online progress report.
+All members of the doctoral committee participating in the review (at least three including the chair), the student, the UC San Diego and SDSU directors and the program chair at UC San Diego are to complete the online progress report.
 Please use the following link to the online Annual Spring Evaluation Tool to complete the in-person evaluation.

-You will be contacted by the UCSD Graduate Coordinator, to verify who is participating in your Annual Evaluation, as access to the Evaluation Tool needs to be established each year.
+You will be contacted by the UC San Diego graduate coordinator, to verify who is participating in your annual evaluation, as access to the evaluation tool needs to be established each year.

-The Spring Evaluation is due to the UCSD Graduate Coordinator by June 1.
+The Spring Evaluation is due to the UC San Diego Graduate Coordinator by June 1.